BeechPPC/madden-betting/README.md

 - 🏆 Live leaderboard showing user rankings
 - 📱 Responsive design for mobile and desktop
 - ⚡ Real-time updates and modern UI
+- 🏈 Team matchup header with logos at the top of the screen
+- 📱 Mobile-optimized scrolling for better user experience

+## Team Matchup Header

+The app now features a prominent team matchup header that displays when matchups are available:

+- **Desktop**: Shows team logos with "VS" separator at the top of the screen
+- **Mobile**: Sticky header with scrollable content below
+- **Responsive**: Automatically adapts to different screen sizes
+- **Dynamic**: Updates based on the first available matchup from the Google Sheet

+The header provides a clear visual indication of the current week's matchups, similar to professional betting applications.

 ## Tech Stack